WorkDisputes Logo

 Legal Issues (4)

-• Statutory time limits for discrimination claims (Equality Act 2010 s123)
+• Statutory time limits under s.123 Equality Act 2010

-• and jurisdiction of the Tribunal to hear out‑of‑time claims.
+• Tribunal jurisdiction to hear out‑of‑time claims

 GOV.UK SourceView Decision